 Department of surgery

-Section of Vascular Surgery Fellowship Program
+Division of Vascular Surgery Fellowship Program

-It is the philosophy of the Section of Vascular Surgery at Temple University Hospital that post-graduate education in vascular surgery requires a commitment to continuity of patient care.
+It is the philosophy of the Division of Vascular Surgery at Temple University Hospital that post-graduate education in vascular surgery requires a commitment to continuity of patient care.
 For this reason, it is expected that fellows will participate in the preoperative, operative and postoperative care of their patients.
 This continuity of care does take precedence over any on-call schedule.
-However, it is also a priority in the Section of Vascular Surgery at Temple University Hospital to train fellows in an environment that is optimal for fellow education and patient care.
+However, it is also a priority in the Division of Vascular Surgery at Temple University Hospital to train fellows in an environment that is optimal for fellow education and patient care.